Real people. Real places. Real stories.

 How do I submit?

 We accept email submissions only, and from legitimate email addresses, not tied to some private school server that will bounce back.
 If your submission (or email you use to subscribe) comes from one of these, it will be disqualified.
-Attach the entire story to the email (Microsoft word doc or docx) Do not put link to Google doc - actually attach the document.
+Attach the entire story to the email (Microsoft word doc or docx) Do not put a link to Google doc - actually attach the document.
 Be sure to remove ALL forms of identification from the story (If your story happens to be about you, just be sure to remove your last name).

 NAME